 There are a number of immediate support options available to young people who need some additional support with something that might be happening in their life or who are looking for advice and guidance.

-NELFT are working closely with Big White Wall and the site is now available to service users in Kent and Medway (ages 16-18 in Kent and 16-19 in Medway).
+NELFT are working closely with Big White Wall and the site is available to service users in Kent and Medway.

 Big White Wall provides a safe, anonymous online community where you can talk about what you’re going through, and share experiences with people who feel the same as you.
 There is also a library of articles, tips and courses to help you understand how you are feeling.
 Trained counsellors, called Wall Guides, are online 24/7 to keep the service safe.